ahdinosaur/campjs-viii-ludditejs/README.md

 ### better performance

-software performance is less about gaining muscle, more about losing weight
+software performance is

+less about gaining muscle

+more about losing weight

 ???